Andrew Dunn (businessman): Politics

 Andrew Dunn initially was involved in local politics, serving on the Maryborough City Council from 1903 to 1915.
 He was mayor in 1903 and again in 1914.

 On 3 July 1914, Andrew Dunn was appointed to the Queensland Legislative Council.
 Although a lifetime appointment, his service terminated on 23 March 1922 when the Council voted to abolish itself.
 He took an active role in trying to re-establish it.

 Later life

 On 29 April 1934, Andrew Dunn died in Brisbane following a short bout of pneumonia.
-On the following day, his body was taken by train to Maryborough for the funeral, followed by burial in Maryborough Cemetery with his first wife Kate.
-His second wife Jane died in 1930 and was also buried with him in Maryborough.
+The following day, his body was taken by train to Maryborough for the funeral, followed by burial in Maryborough Cemetery with his first wife, Kate.
+His second wife Jane died in 1930 and was buried with him in Maryborough.